robotastic/trunk-recorder/docs/CONFIGURE.md

 ## channelFile

 This file allows for you to specify additional information about conventional channels.
 A recorder is started for each line in the file and set the to frequency specified.
 The type of recorder is based on the type of System.
-A **Conventional** system would have Analog Recorders, while **ConventionalP25** or **ConventionalDMR** would have digital recorders.
+A **conventional** system would have Analog Recorders, while **conventionalP25** or **conventionalDMR** would have digital recorders. **conventionalSIGMF** is a conventional system with SIGMF Recorders.

 *Tone based squelch is currently not supported.*